-From that definition of the Provider model, we know that if something is built on that model, it allows multiple / different implementations.
-This means that one could implement a provider for Blogs module that would, for example, store all the blog posts in text files instead of SQL Server 2005.
+The definition of the provider model implies that, if something is built on this model, it allows multiple implementations.
+This means that you can implement a provider for the Blogs module that will, for example, store all the blog posts in text files, instead of SQL Server.
 Another possibility is storing news on two different SQL Server databases.
 Basically, this means we could store data on different storages.
 For example, you want to send an email to the administrator of a website every time a new blog is saved.
 Creating a whole new Blog module just because of that small feature is too much work.
 The solution is actually very simple - to implement a new provider for the blogs module, inherit the standard Sitefinity CMS Blogs provider and simply override the “Save” method (call the base “Save” method to fulfill its built-in functionality, and after that write a few lines of code to send the email).

 Another important thing to note is that Sitefinity CMS supports multiple providers.
 This means that if you have defined two providers for news module, you will be able to choose with which provider you want to work when you are in the news module.
 Let’s assume you have three Sitefinity CMS Web sites and four SQL databases.
 Each Sitefinity CMS Web site has its own database, while the fourth database is used jointly by the three Web sites.
 The reason why you would implement this is because you want each Web site to have its own news, but you also want the three Web sites to share some news.
 So, every time the editors in any of the sites wants to create a new news item, they have a choice to create it only for that site (by using provider which stores data on the designated database) or to create it for all sites (by using provider which stores data on the fourth database, commonly used by all three Web sites).
 The diagram in Figure 2 demonstrates a scenario in which multiple providers could be used to recycle data between multiple Web sites.

 Sitefinity CMS offers two types of providers - static and virtual.